brookhong/Surfingkeys/README.md

 ## Vim-like marks

-You can create vim-like marks by pressing `m`, followed by a word character(a-z for local marks, others like 0-9 / A-Z for global marks), used as mark name.
+You can create vim-like marks by pressing `m`, followed by a word character(0-9 / a-z / A-Z), used as mark name.
 For example, if you press `ma` on this page, you'll create a mark named `a` which points to this page.
 Then pressing `'a` anywhere, you'll jump to this page.

 In this way, the created mark always points to current URL.
 You can also create vim-like marks from the bookmarks.
 Try following steps:

 1. press `b` to open bookmarks.
 1. type something to locate the URL you'd like to create vim-like mark for.
-1. press Ctrl, plus a mark name, such as `f`.
+1. Hold Ctrl + Shift, press a mark name, such as `f`.

 Then afterwards `'F` will open that URL directly.